The following statistics speak loud and clear that there is a strong correlation between cardiovascular disease (CVD) and diabetes.

 Why are people with diabetes at increased risk for CVD?

 Diabetes is treatable, but even when glucose levels are under control it greatly increases the risk of heart disease and stroke.
-That's because people with diabetes, particularly type 2 diabetes, often have the following conditions that contribute to their risk for developing cardiovascular disease.
+That's because people with diabetes, particularly type 2 diabetes, may have the following conditions that contribute to their risk for developing cardiovascular disease.

 - High blood pressure (hypertension)